jlengrand/Ivolution/README.markdown

  - Implement a feature that detects and corrects roations (for when the face is not always straight)
  - Enhance documentation and tests
  - **Any idea is welcome !**

+## Other ressources

+A complete documentation for the code is available as an archive [here]().
+Simply uncompress the archive and open the index.html in your browser to access it.

 ## License